Smith College: Residential culture and student life

 Smith requires most undergraduate students to live in on-campus houses unless they reside locally with their families.
 This policy is intended to add to the camaraderie and social cohesion of its students.
-Unlike most institutions of its type, Smith College does not have dorms, but rather 36 separate houses, ranging in architectural style from 18th-century to contemporary.
+Unlike most institutions of its type, Smith College does not have dorms, but rather 41 separate houses, ranging in architectural style from 18th-century to contemporary.
 It is rumored the architecture of Chapin House was the inspiration for the Tara Plantation House in Gone with the Wind.
 (Author Margaret Mitchell went to Smith for one year and lived in Chapin.)
 A novelty of Smith's homelike atmosphere is the continuing popularity of Sophia Smith's recipe for molasses cookies.
 These are often served at the traditional Friday afternoon tea held in each house, where students, faculty and staff members, and alumnae socialize.

-Two cultural spaces on campus are used by students of color to build their community: the Mwangi Cultural Center and Unity House.
-Mwangi originally opened as the Afro-American Cultural Center in 1968 but was later renamed in honor of the first female physician in Kenya, and Smith alum, Dr. Ng’endo Mwangi ('61).
-After loaning Mwangi to the other cultural organizations on campus for four years, the Black Students’ Alliance decided to reclaim Mwangi in April 1990.
-Leaders, members, and supporters of cultural organizations got together to form a group called UNITY, in October of the same year, to demand a space for other cultural organizations.
-Today, Unity House serves as a home to the 11 cultural organizations on campus.

 Two recent additions to the campus, both of which enhance its sense of community, are the architecturally dramatic Julia McWilliams Child '34 Campus Center and the state-of-the-art Olin Fitness Center.

 In 2009, construction was also completed on Ford Hall, a new science and engineering facility.
 According to the Smith College website, Ford Hall is a "...facility that will intentionally blur the boundaries between traditional disciplines, creating an optimum environment for students and faculty to address key scientific and technological developments of our time."
 The building was officially dedicated on October 16, 2009.

 The campus also boasts a botanic garden that includes a variety of specialty gardens including a rock garden and historic glass greenhouses dating back to 1895.
 The botanic garden formerly featured a Japanese tea hut, which was removed in October 2015 following concerns over "issues of safety and vandalism."

-Smith offers "panel discussions and seminars for lesbian, bisexual, and transgender students on subjects such as coming out as transgender at work."
-In 2003, Smith students voted to remove pronouns from the language of the Student Government Association constitution, in order to make that document inclusive of transgender students who don't identify with the pronouns "she" and "her."